 Probate sales are court-run processes to sell a deceased person’s property when no will or specified beneficiaries exist.
 Ownership of the deceased person’s, or decedent’s, home transfers to their estate, and the administrator of that estate acts as the personal representative or fiduciary of the probate home.

-First, let’s discuss how probate sales come about.
-When a person dies without a will, it is known in legal circles as dying intestate.
+First, it’s worthwhile to know how probate sales come about.
+When a person dies without a will, it’s known in legal circles as dying intestate.
 The estate, or all the property left behind by the deceased, enters a legal process known as probate.
 The probate process is overseen by a legal system administered by a probate court, which follows procedures established by each state.
 When a deceased person owns real estate, also called real property, it must be sold at the best possible price to maximize the value of the estate.

 How Does A Probate Sale Differ From A Regular Sale?